Jan's Blog

 Around the time of this post I cleaned up the original Merge Request and remade it onto a new branch so its not cluttered by all the previous talk about prior approches while also giving me a new chance to describe the new functionality in detail.

 To help drive this change patches to GNOME, KDE and Cinnamon were proposed adding support for this new behavior with a fallback to the original behavior if Distros don’t ship a new switcheroo-control build.
-If there is any system you would like to see supported, feel free to reach out to me on Discord: jan200101

 Fedora users can make use of this COPR Repository to test these changes via the switcherooctl command